Heart Catheterization in Children

 - Angiograms (x-ray movies of the dye's movement) are filmed so that the details of the cardiac problem are recorded.

 The cath lasts from one to three hours.
 Afterwards, the only outward sign of the procedure will be a pressure bandage applied to the cath insertion site.
 Before your child is discharged, the cardiologist will review the preliminary findings with you.
-Later, these data and findings are reviewed at the cardio-surgical conference, a weekly meeting of cardiologists and surgeons at the University of Chicago Medicine Comer Children's Hospital.
+Later, these data and findings are reviewed at the cardio-surgical conference, a weekly meeting of cardiologists and surgeons at Comer Children's.
 This gives your child's cardiologist "second and third" opinions for any decisions made in your child's care.

 Your Child's Catheterization